 The two seasons help in balancing the livelihood of the residents.
 The habagat season (rainy season) aids farmers for a good harvest, while amihan season (sunny months) is ideal for an ample catch.
 In the recent years, fishermen can still go fishing during habagat while farmers can still plant during amihan.
 This, however, are risky ventures.

 Through the years, the harmonious relationship of the farmers and the fisher folks remain strong.

 Young and intelligent professionals are now increasing in the village since education is readily available.
-Pio Macahig Memorial High School, Bautista Tayko Adventist School, Maria Macahig Memorial High School (Maria Macahig National High School) and satellite schools that are instilled to its remote highlands and puroks are few institutions that continuously provide quality education for the residents and neighboring villages.
+Pio Macahig Memorial High School, Bautista Tayko Adventist School, Maria Macahig Memorial High School (Maria Macahig National High School), and other satellite schools that stand to its remote highlands and puroks are few institutions that continuously provide quality education for the residents and neighboring villages.

 Brgy.
-Bonawon has long been celebrating its annual festivity in the Honour of the Patron Saint, St. Vincent Ferrer during the fifth of April.
-Regular events to be anticipated in the Fiesta are the fluvial parade, usually organized by the Parochial Church and held during or a day before the Feast day, the Street parade, beauty pageant, sport competitions and other games that are organized by the Village officials with the assistance of Sanguniang Kabataan of Brgy.
+Bonawon has long been celebrating its annual festivity in the Honor of its Patron Saint, St. Vincent Ferrer, every fifth of April.
+Regular anticipated events during fiesta are fluvial parade, usually organized by the Parochial Church and held during or a day before the Feast day; the street parade; beauty pageant; sport competitions; and other games that are organized by the village officials with the assistance of Sanguniang Kabataan of Brgy.
 Bonawon.

 Just recently, Brgy.
 Bonawon instilled its official festival, the Palaran Festival.
 Palaran Festival, according to its proponent and main organizer, Mr. Totoya Macias Esconde, is a festival of all kinds of fishing and farming.
 It is celebrated for the folks to gratify the blessings they received from nature.